Project and Portfolio Management on SharePoint: Build vs. Buy

 Off-the-shelf software adds value to your organization very quickly.
 The service provider is responsible for the product, including maintenance and support.

-Software also provides access to the expertise of project managers and customers involved in development.
-When an organization purchases a solution such as BrightWork, they benefit from over 20 years of project management, SharePoint, and software development experience, as well as customer input.
+Off-the-shelf software also provides access to the expertise of project managers and customers involved in development.
+When an organization purchases a solution such as BrightWork, they benefit from over 25 years of project management, SharePoint, and software development experience, as well as customer input.

 Finally, software vendors have competitive roadmaps, with regular releases and feature updates.
 Organizations can avail of new features on a regular basis, without the associated development costs or risks.